bennett-jacob/bashful/plugins/README.md

 ## Contributing

 All plugins should be self-contained.
+Each plugin should have the following files:

+- `[plugin name].plugin.sh` - the plugin functionality
+- `help` - the text to be printed when calling `plugin [plugin name] help`
+- `README.md` - a README file for contributors